The two out of three property in ind-categories and a convenient model category of spaces: Quasi model categories

-is also a weak equivalence in $\cD$, and $\cD$ is a right relative category, it follows that $F(p)$ is a weak equivalence in $\cD$ (see Definition \ref{d:left_right_rel} 1.b).
-Since $\cD$ is a right model category the weak equivalences in $\cD$ are closed under composition, so we have that
+is also a weak equivalence in $\cD$, and $\cD$ is a relative category, it follows that $G(q)$ is a weak equivalence in $\cD$.
+Since $\cD$ is a quasi model category the weak equivalences in $\cD$ are closed under composition, so we have that